|Faith, Reason and Medieval Society

 Students will be responsible for careful reading and thoughtful consideration, demonstrated in classroom discussion, of all assigned texts.
 Each will also be required to complete

 One third of the final grade will depend on class participation, one third on the research essay, and a final third on the two elements of the final considered together.
 All students will be expected to finish assigned readings before class meetings on the day for which they are listed.
 Readings for which no page numbers are listed are to be read in their entirety.
 No written assignments will be accepted late without prior excuse.
-Papers will observe Modern Language Association reference form, as set forth in The Chicago Manual of Stytle.
+Papers will offer full bibliographical references in footnotes according to The Chicago Manual of Stytle.
 All written work will conform to high standards of academic integrity and signed with the College's Honor Pledge.

 SCHEDULE OF CLASS MEETINGS AND ASSIGNMENTS